sanskritisp/Quiz_Friends/readme.md

+Hey everyone!

-This is the quiz based on the different characters of one of the popular web seriesnamed FRIENDS.
+This is a CLI app.
+A quiz based on the different characters of one of the popular web series named FRIENDS.
 There are ten question based on the character's life which you have to answer.

+Hope you will enjoy it.